-The Office of Adult Education ensures all eligible providers have direct and equitable access to apply and compete for grants.
+The MCCB OAE ensures all eligible providers have direct and equitable access to apply and compete for grants.
 The grant competition is publicized through a variety of print and electronic media throughout the state.
 Information is shared via the MCCB Office of Communications and Public Relations in the form of a formal press release, a posting on the MCCB website, social media outlets, and other means of available communication.

-The Office of Adult Education awards funds to eligible providers for the delivery of adult education services.
+The MCCB OAE awards funds to eligible providers for the delivery of AE services.
 These services provide academic instruction below the postsecondary level that increase an individual's ability to:

-- Read, write and speak English and perform mathematics or other activities necessary for the attainment of a secondary school diploma or its recognized equivalent; - Transition to postsecondary education and training; and - Obtain employment.
+- Read, write and speak English and perform mathematics or other activities necessary for the attainment of a secondary school diploma or its recognized equivalent - Transition to postsecondary education and training

+• Obtain employment

-In accordance with federal regulation, eligible providers may receive adult education funding for the delivery of any of the following adult education and literacy activities:
+In accordance with federal regulation, eligible providers may receive AE funding for the delivery of any of the following AE and literacy activities:

-- Adult education;
+- Adult education

-- Literacy;
+- Literacy

-- Workplace adult education and literacy activities;
+- Workplace adult education and literacy activities

-- Family literacy activities;
+- Family literacy activities

-- English language and acquisition activities;
+- English language and acquisition activities

-- Integrated English literacy and civics education;
+- Integrated English literacy and civics education

-- Workforce preparation activities; or
+- Workforce preparation activities

-- Integrated education and training.
+- Integrated education and training

-The Mississippi Community College Board will use the following process to distribute funds to approved applicants:
+The MCCB OAE will use the following process to distribute funds to approved applicants:

 - 1. Not less than 82.5 percent of the grant funds to award grants and contacts under section 231 and to carry out section 225, Programs for Corrections Education and Other Institutionalized Individuals, of which not more than 20 percent of such amount shall be available to carry out section 225; - 2.
-Shall not use more than 12.5 percent of the grant funds to carry out state leadership activities under section 223; and

-3. Shall use not more than 5 percent of the grant funds, or \$85,000, whichever is greater, for administrative expenses of the eligible agency.
+Shall not use more than 12.5 percent of the grant funds to carry out state leadership activities under section 223; and - 3.
+Shall use not more than 5 percent of the grant funds, or \$85,000, whichever is greater, for administrative expenses of the eligible agency.